№ 3 Pure Maple Syrup

 150%

-This Sweetener is a Rare Sugar
+This Sweetener is a Natural Sugar

 Natural sugars are found naturally in foods such as fruit (fructose), milk (lactose), and some vegetables.
-Pure maple syrup is made by tapping maple trees and collecting the sap.
-The sap is then boiled down to concentrate its natural sugars into the syrup we know and love.
+Pure maple syrup is made by tapping maple trees and collecting the sap during the late winter and early spring when temperatures fluctuate above and below freezing.
+The sap is then boiled down to concentrate its natural sugars into the syrup we know and love – it takes approximately 40 gallons of sap to produce just one gallon of maple syrup.

 It’s a Unique Blend of Sugars